-At the time you take your pension you can choose to give up part of your pension for an additional tax-free lump sum.
+At the time you take your pension you can choose to give up part of your pension for a tax-free lump sum.
 This will be subject to limits set by HM Revenue and Customs (HMRC).
-Currently the limit is 25% of the total notional value of your pension benefits.
+Currently the limit is 25% of the total notional value of your pension benefits, subject to the Lifetime Allowance.
 The maximum lump sum you can take will be shown on your pension estimate.
 If you want to take a smaller amount, you can find a calculator on the Civil Service Pensions website: